victorjmajestic/CSDS221---Full-Stack-Web-Development/README.md

 # CSDS221

-This folder contains all the projects done for CSDS221 - Full Stack Web Design.
+This folder contains all the projects done for CSDS221 - Full Stack Web Development.

 Project1 is a booking form using Bootstrap 3.0.
 Project2 is a to-do list with Vue implementation.